Spacerat/spacerat.github.io/_posts/2019-07-28-Simple-Custom-Resources-AWS-CDK.markdown

 });
 ```

-its implementation is little more than to subclass `AwsCustomResource` and add this to the `constructor`:
+its implementation is little more than to subclass `AwsCustomResource` and add this to the constructor:

 ```ts
 if (typeof awsService[call.action] !== "function") {